-Working as part of a growing team in the Student Success Center, Student Success Advisors provide program services for students, staff, and faculty that foster excellence in the student experience at UNCW and position them for success as they continue in their chosen career paths.
-Student Success Advisors work with diverse caseloads, including students that are on campus in a traditional model, in a hybrid model and students that are solely online.
+The Student Success Advisor works as part of a growing team in the Office of Graduate Programs.
+This position provides program services for students, staff, and faculty that foster excellence in the student experience at UNCW and position them for success as they continue in their chosen career paths.
+The Student Success Advisor works with diverse caseloads, including students that are on campus in a traditional model, at distance, in a hybrid model and students that are solely online.
 Additionally, this position collaborates with faculty advisors in every phase of the student life cycle.
 This position advises students on: various university and program resources, time management resources and program benchmarks.
 With a campus mandatory advising model, The Student Success Advisor works consistently with their assigned advisees, but also with prospective and continuing graduate students.

 Minimum Education and Experience Requirements: